mrigankpawagi/HinglishEval/README.md

 # HinglishEval

 Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts** presented at the Seventh Annual Conference on Computing Education (COMPUTE 2024).
-You can check out a draft of the paper [here](/draft/HinglishEval.pdf).
+You can check out the paper [here](https://link.springer.com/chapter/10.1007/978-3-031-84391-4_2).

 ### Background